 If beats group into measures, the time signature ensures that from measure to measure, the beat of the music stays the same.

-But what does each number mean?
+But what represents each number?

 The top number in the time signature represents how many beats are in a measure and the bottom number indicates what kind of note represents one beat.